Skip to navigation Skip to content

 Send hardship RFI letter + Read more ...

-Any documents requested for a deceased care recipient are to be sent to the executor or guardian of the estate including:
+Any documents requested for a deceased care recipient will have the letter created for the confirmed executor or guardian of the estate including any:

-• any information required to complete a means assessment
+• information needed to complete a means assessment

 In Customer First:

-• record all documents requested in a Fast Note
+• record all documents requested including attempted outbound call details in a Fast Note

-• hold the hardship assessment for 28 days and allow extra time for mail delivery
+• hold the open hardship Fast Note for 28 days and allow extra time for mail delivery

 • copy the DOC from Customer First